gomesfernanda/personal-development/summaries/Lean-Analytics-Summary.md

     - Mailing List Click-Through Rates: if you can the permission to reach out to your customers - and they do what you tell them to - you can keep them engaged far more effectively.
 You calculate the e-mail click-through rate by dividing the number of visits you get from a campaign by the number of messages you've sent.
     - Shipping Time: efficiencies like this turn into a competitive advantage, because they let you sell to consumers who are more interested in a faster service.
     - Stock Availability: improving your inventory management can make a big difference to your bottom line, since sales go down when items are out of stock.
 It's also interesting to analyze inventory versus sales.

+### Chapter 9 - Model Two: Software as a Service (SaaS)

+- Most SaaS providers generate revenue from a monthly (or yearly) subscription.
+- Because the incremental cost of adding another customer to a SaaS service is negligible, many SaaS providers use a freemium model of customer acquisition.
+- Key metrics that companies with freemium model and several tiers of subscription are usually aware of:
+    - Attention: how effectively the business attract visitors.
+    - Enrollment: how many visitors become free or trial users.
+    - Stickiness: how much the customers use the product.
+    - Conversion: how many of the free users become paying customers.
+    - Revenue per customer.
+    - Customer acquisition cost.
+    - Virality: how likely customers are to invite others, and how long they take to do so.
+    - Upselling: what makes customers increase their spending, and how often that happens.
+    - Uptime and reliability: how many complaints, problem escalations or outages the company has.
+    - Churn: how many users and customers leave.
+    - Lifetime value: how much customers are worth from cradle to grave.
+- Customer lifetime value (CLV) and Customer Acquisition Cost (CAC) are two essential metrics for a subscription business.

+**Measuring Engagement**

+- The ultimate metric for engagement is _daily use_.
+- Lesson: bring an early version of your product, and look for where it's got the highest engagement among your customers.
+Find the subsection os users that are hooked to your product, figure out what's common to them, refocus on their needs, and grow from there.
+- However, your early adopters needs might not reflect those of the bigger, more lucrative mainstream.
+- Besides looking at visit frequency, look for _usage patterns_ inside your application.
+What are people doing inside your application?

+**Churn**

+- In a freemium or free-trial business, you should track churn for both users (non-paid) and customers (paid) groups separately.
+- Unpaid users "churn" by cancelling their accounts or not coming back; paid users churn by cancelling their accounts (stopping paying) or reverting to an unpaid version.
+- Formula for churn: (# of churns during period) / (# customers at beginning of period)
+- However, this formula is too simple, since your take a churn that happens in a certain period of time and divide by a snapshot, fixed number of customers.
+- Solution: new formula for the churn.
+- Churn = (number of churns during period)/[(# customers at beginning of period) + (# customers at end of period)]/2
+- However, if you're growing really fast, this solution is also not ideal.
+- Two ways to simplify: 1) measure churn _by cohort_, so you're comparing new to churned users based on when they first became users and 2) measure churn each day.
+- In a SaaS model, most of the complexity comes from 2 things: the promotional approach you choose, and pricing tiers.
+- While freemium gets a lot of visibility, it's actually a _sales tactic_, and you need to use it carefully.